jeka-dev/demo-project-springboot-headless/README.md

 ### Testing with Docker

+> [!NOTE]
-This requires to have a docker client running (This can be Docker desktop running on your laptop).
+> This requires to have a Docker client running.
+This can be *DockerDesktop* running on your laptop.

 Make sure that the docker image is already built.
 ```shell